senarvi/hydrolink-home-assistant/README.md

 # Hydrolink integration for Home Assistant

 Hydrolink is a remote water meter reading service provided by Koka Oy.
-This integration reads the meter readings from the Hydrolink API.
+This is an unofficial Home Assistant integration for Hydrolink meters.

-The integration creates a sensor for each meter found from the API.
-The current value of the sensors is the current meter reading.
-The sensor contains the following attributes:
+The integration reads the Hydrolink meters and periodically updates their readings from the API.
+It creates a sensor for each meter that it finds.
+The current value of a sensor is the current meter reading.
+A sensor contains also the following attributes:

 - `warm` — Indicates whether the meter is for warm water.
 - `daily_consumption` — Historical consumption for the past 7 days.